applied-systems-biology/jipipe-website/content/documentation/quick-run.md

 +++
-title = "Testing algorithm parameters" description = "Explains the Quick Run feature that allows to test and compare different algorithm parameters without recalculating the whole pipeline." weight = 50 type="page"
+title = "Running a single node" description = "Explains the Quick Run feature that allows to test and compare different algorithm parameters without recalculating the whole pipeline." weight = 50 type="page"